MIAGroupUT/carotid-segmentation/docs/index.md

 !!! warning
     The orientation of your volume is crucial for the algorithm.
     Please make sure that your tensor and affine allows to correctly orientate your image.
+    The algorithm also assumed that your image has an isotropic resolution in an axial slice.

 ### Command line